Waziup/waziup.io-old/content/documentation/mvps/urban.md

 ### LoRa module

-To send data via LoRa we use the SX1272 library.

-You will find all the samples to use this library [here](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino).
+To send the measured fill level data via the LoRa radio the SX1272 library is used.
+Examples to use this library  can be found [here](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino).

 ### Distance sensor module